Grassfarming

 Cutting back on egg consumption has been widely recommended

-disease.
 Is this valid advice?
-Recently, researchers took a close look
+Recently, researchers took a close look at the egg-eating

-looked at the heart health of those lucky people who eat eggs from pastured
+at the heart health of those lucky people who eat eggs from pastured hens?

-(1999).
-"A prospective study of egg consumption and risk of cardiovascular
+prospective study of egg consumption and risk of cardiovascular disease in

 Agribusiness underestimates